 Springtime can be wonderful, too, before the undergrowth and bugs become overwhelming; however, the downside is that this is the season for rain—sometimes heavy rain—and counting on being able to stay down in the riverbed is unpredictable at best.
 Due to rising water, you may be forced out at a place or on a day that didn’t fit into your original plan.

-The Best Trails of The Buffalo National River to Explore
+The Best Buffalo River Trails to Explore

 That all being said, the Old River Trail is a beautiful place and worth exploring, if even to a small extent.
 One way to perhaps have your cake and eat it, too, is to hike from Centerpoint Trailhead down to Jim Bluff and camp for a couple of nights.
 Then you can roam up and down the river, but always come back “home” to base camp for dry socks and shoes.
 To hike out, either return the way you came (exploring Big Bluff perhaps on the way out) or hike up the Hemmed-In Hollow trail to Compton.
 Centerpoint to Compton is about 7.6 miles R/T and gives you the best of the Buffalo National River to explore!
 If you need shuttle assistance, we can provide it by moving your vehicle from one trailhead (say, Centerpoint) to the other (Compton).
 The cost of this shuttle is $40, plus tax.